Arthur Szyk

 Arthur Szyk became a renowned artist and book illustrator as early as the interwar period.
-His works were exhibited and published not only in Poland but also in France, the United Kingdom, Israel and the United States.
+His works were exhibited and published in Poland and France, the United Kingdom, Israel and the United States.
 However, he gained broad popularity in the United States primarily through his political caricatures, in which, after the outbreak of World War II, he savaged the policies and personalities of the leaders of the Axis powers.
 After the war, he also devoted himself to Zionist political issues, especially the support of the creation of the state of Israel.

 Szyk's work is characterized in its material content by social and political commitment, and in its formal aspect by its rejection of modernism and embrace of the traditions of medieval and renaissance painting, especially illuminated manuscripts from those periods.

 Today, Szyk is known and exhibited only in his last country of residence, the United States.

 Background and youth

-Arthur Szyk, the son of Solomon Szyk and his wife Eugenia, was born in Łódź, in Russian partition of Poland, on June 3, 1894.
+Arthur Szyk, the son of Solomon Szyk and his wife Eugenia, was born in Łódź, in the Piotrków Governorate of Congress Poland, on June 3, 1894.
 Solomon Szyk was a textile factory director, a quiet occupation until June 1905, when, during the so-called Łódź insurrection, one of his workers threw acid in his face, permanently blinding him.

-Szyk showed artistic talent as a child; when he was six years old, he reportedly drew sketches of the Boxer Rebellion in China.
+Szyk showed artistic talent as a child; when he was six, he reportedly drew sketches of the Boxer Rebellion in China.
 Even though his family was culturally assimilated and did not practice Orthodox Judaism, Arthur also liked drawing biblical scenes from the Hebrew Bible.
 These interests and talents prompted his father, upon the advice of Szyk's teachers, to send Szyk to Paris to study at Académie Julian, a studio school popular among French and foreign students.
-In Paris, Szyk was exposed to all modern trends in art; however, he decided to follow his own way, which hewed closely to tradition.
+In Paris, Szyk was exposed to all modern trends in art; however, he decided to follow his way, which hewed closely to tradition.
 He was especially attracted by the medieval art of illuminating manuscripts, which greatly influenced his later works.
 When studying in Paris, Szyk remained closely involved with the social and civic life of Łódź.
 During the years 1912–1914 the teenage artist produced numerous drawings and caricatures on contemporary political themes that were published in the Łódź satirical magazine Śmiech ("Laughter").